 (3) Family Law Rules 2.02(1) and 12.02 are to be treated as providing that a person required under the rule to exchange a completed superannuation information form may, if the fund to which the form relates is an accumulation fund, instead exchange the 2 most recent member benefit statements (a statement setting out the person’s entitlement to benefits from the fund as at a date specified in the statement) received by the person relating to the fund.

-[(4) repealed]
+[(4) deleted]

 (5) In Family Law Rule 11.02, a “procedural order” is to be treated as including a procedural direction.

-(6) Family Law Rule 11.18 and 11.19 apply to applications to transfer a case between different sitting locations of the Court.
+(6) Family Law Rules 11.18 and 11.19 apply to applications to transfer a case between different sitting locations of the Court.

 (6a) In Family Law Rule 12.03, a “mediator” is to be treated as including a family consultant and a magistrate.